 2.526 Undertone ― Colour obtained when a pigment is used in very thin layers or greatly extended with white pigment.
 The hue of the undertone may often differ from that of the mass-tone.

-2.527 Universal Stainers ― See ‘stainer’.
+2.527 Universal Stainers ― See ‘stainer’

-2.528 Universal Tinters ― See ‘stainer’.
+2.528 Universal Tinters ― See ‘stainer’

-2.529 Unsaturated Polyester ― See polyester.
+2.529 Unsaturated Polyester ― See ‘polyester’

-2.530 Urea-Formaldehyde Resin ― See amino resins.
+2.530 Urea-Formaldehyde Resin ― See ‘amino resins’

-2.531 Value ― See ‘colour’ .
+2.531 Value ― See ‘colour’

 2.532 Varnish ― A transparent coating composition based essentially on resins and organic solvents, with or without a drying oil.
 Varnish may generally be of three types:

-Lacquers ― Those which usually form on evaporation of solvents.
+Lacquers ― Those which usually form on evaporation of solvents;

-Air-drying varnishes ― Those which usually form films by oxidation, polymerization or by any other chemical reaction at room temperature.
+Air-drying varnishes ― Those which usually form films by oxidation, polymerization or by any other chemical reaction at room temperature; and